pkmn/eslint-config/README.md

 **NOTE:** Ideally this package would extend a `@pokemon-showdown/eslint-config` and just override the places where it differs (eg. spaces vs. tabs, combining `.eslintrc-types.json` and `.eslintrc-no-types.json` into one file).
-Until then, this package copies Pokémon Showdown's configs and edits are made in line.
+Until then, this package copies Pokémon Showdown's configs and edits are made inline.

 ## Rationale